percona/pmm/docs/details/dashboards/dashboard-inventory.md

 The **Services** tab displays the individual services, the nodes on which they run, and the Agents that help collect the service metrics along with the following information:

+You can check Query Analytics information and the Service Overview Dashboard for each service by clicking on the {{icon.ellipsisv}} icon in the **Options** column.

+From here you can also check additional information about the service, by clicking on the {{icon.arrowdown}} icon.
+This expands the service entry to show reference information like service labels and IDs.

 | **Column Name**| **Description**|
 |--------------|--------------------------------|